jachang820/blog.jacha.dev/src/content/blog/dev-blog/08-slugifying-posts.md

 ---
 Perhaps we want to organize our content file structure differently, or we don't want to have to keep track of how we name files, or we don't want to type a post title in two different ways.
 Each of these situations merit considering a post file naming scheme besides the Astro default.

 For example, suppose I have a blog post named "My First Blog Post".
-Using the blog starter template, I would create a `content/blog/my-first-blog-post.md`, and then enter the title in the frontmatter.
-The title would be used in the header of the post, but its route would be determined by the file name as stored in `post.data.id`.
+Using the blog starter template, I would create a `/src/content/blog/my-first-blog-post.md`, and then enter the title in the frontmatter.
+The title would be used in the header of the post, but its route would be determined by the file name as stored in `post.data.id{:ts}`.
 For my first several posts, I want to organize them in the file structure, maybe, in a subdirectory so that they're grouped by project, but I don't want this structure publicly exposed.
-So perhaps my file name is `content/blog/first-project/01.md`, but I still want the route to be `/blog/2024-28-12-my-first-blog-post/`.
+So perhaps my file name is `/src/content/blog/first-project/01.md`, but I still want the route to be `/blog/2024-28-12-my-first-blog-post/`.

 To achieve this, we make use of a tool to convert the title into URL format: `npm install slugify{:shell}`.
 This should make it easier to write a helper function to convert post metadata to a slug.